armory/knowledge-base/_posts/installation/2019-10-22-ssh-keys-in-terraformer.md

 ## Result

-After the modification are in place and Terraformer has time to redeploy via the replica set, Terraform should be able to clone git repositories via SSH as long as the repository has the SSH Key added as a deploy key.
+After the modifications are in place, and Terraformer has time to redeploy via the replica set, Terraform should be able to clone Git repositories via SSH as long as the repository has the SSH Key added as a deploy key.
 Halyard shouldn't overwrite these changes, but it would be good to back this up.